Stephen J. Ellmann

 Professor Ellmann holds both a B.A. and J.D. magna cum laude from Harvard and served as Law Clerk to Hon.
 Elbert Tuttle, U.S. Court of Appeals, Fifth (now Eleventh) Circuit in 1976-77.
 As a staff attorney at the Southern Poverty Law Center in Montgomery, Alabama from 1977-83, his practice included institutional reform litigation for mentally disabled people and prison inmates, voting rights cases, anti-Ku Klux Klan suits, and defense work in capital murder trials.
 While in Montgomery, Professor Ellmann began a long career in legal education by teaching courses on constitutional law and federal courts.

 In 1985, he started the Clinical Theory Workshop, which met first at Columbia, where he was Associate Professor of Law from 1983-92, and thereafter at New York Law School.
 The discussion series brings law professors from around the nation to present papers on various aspects of clinical education.
-The Clinical Theory Workshop met on April 1, 2005 at CUNY School of Law as part of a conference at which Professor Ellmann was honored for his 20 years chairing this group.
+On October 1st and 2nd, 2010, New York Law School hosted a conference celebrating the Clinical Theory Workshop’s first 25 years, with some 150 people in attendance and 32 papers illuminating the theme: “Twenty-Five Years of Clinical Scholarship: What Have We Learned, and What Should We Work on Next?”
 As a clinical scholar himself, he has written extensively on the skills and ethics of lawyers’ interviewing and counseling of clients.
 Also writing about broader questions of legal ethics, he earned the Sanford D. Levy Memorial Award from the New York State Bar Committee on Professional Ethics for his article, “Lawyering for Justice in a Flawed Democracy,” 90 Columbia Law Review (1990).

 Long interested in South Africa, he co-chairs the Law School’s South Africa Reading Group, an interdisciplinary group of scholars who study South Africa from a variety of perspectives.
 He has written extensively on human rights in South Africa, both under apartheid and in the newly democratic nation that has followed the end of apartheid.